operator-framework/operator-sdk/doc/dev/testing/travis-build.md

 # TravisCI Build Information

-Travis is set to run once every 24hrs against the master branch.
-The results of the builds can be found [here][builds].
+Travis is set to run one every push to a branch or PR.
+The results of the builds can be found [here][branches] for branches and [here][pr-builds] for PRs.

 ## Test Workflow